53. The large Bush Barrow lozenge of gold.

 Leave Blandford Forum via the A345 to Salisbury and, after some six and a half miles, turn right at Thickthorn Cross and park up in the layby in Millers Lane – if there is a space for you to do so.

 The Thickthorn terminal is the only terminal left standing.
-But, sadly, as I write this, I have to report that this one remaining terminal, having survived the hand of man for over 5,000 years, was violated by the plow in 2018.
-And perhaps, by now, it is already leveled.
+But, sadly, as I write this, I have to report that this one remaining terminal, having survived the hand of man for over 5,000 years, was violated by the plough in 2018.
+And perhaps, by now, it is already levelled.

-Here the cursus crosses Gussage valley on its way to the top of Gussage Down, where it incorporates the famous long barrow known as Gussage St Michael III.
+Here, the cursus crosses Gussage Valley on its way to the top of Gussage Down, incorporating the famous long barrow known as Gussage St Michael III.
 Unfortunately, we cannot walk the cursus from the Thickthorn Down terminal because a thorny hedge bars the way, so this photo was taken through a small gap.
 However, we can see how the cursus goes one way, and the terminal points another - That's because the Thickthorn terminal is trained on where the northernmost moon rises out of the massive Wor barrow (Handley 1).

 The Wor barrow was wholly excavated in 1894 by General Pitt Rivers.
 It consisted of a primary and a secondary mound.
 The primary mound held six male skeletons.
 The secondary mound was built using chalk from an outer ditch.
 Found In the ditch were the skeletons of a man and boy.
 The man had been shot.
 Note how this moon-aligned barrow held just men.